ersc-docs/ersc-docs.github.io/pages/Troubleshooting.md

 <details markdown="block">
 <summary> General Connection issues </summary>

->Try restarting your routers and PCs
+>1.
+Try restarting your routers and PCs
->Try using ethernet instead of WiFi
+>2.
+Try using ethernet instead of WiFi
->Try turning your VPN off/on
+>3.
+Try turning your VPN off/on
->As a last resort try another network entirely and make sure your internet provider is not having any disturbances.
+>4.
+As a last resort try another network entirely and make sure your internet provider is not having any disturbances.
 >
->In Steam go to Steam -> Settings -> In-Game -> Steam Networking -> Chose Friends only (If you are steam friends) or Always. <b><u>This will share your IP address with people you connect with.</u></b>
+><b><u>NOTE:</u></b> In Steam go to Steam -> Settings -> In-Game -> Steam Networking -> Chose Friends only (If you are steam friends) or Always. <b><u>This will share your IP address with people you connect with.</u></b>
 </details>

 ## Errors and Crashes that can occur upon launching Seamless Coop